-In addition to 40 hours per week of full-time work, the Labor Code offers and shifts, irregular or part-time work.
-The work schedule during certain weeks can be more than 40 hours as long as the average hours per week for a certain period (such as 2 months or any other duration agreed to by the employer and employee) do not.
+In addition to 40 hours per week of full-time work, the Labor Code allows shifts, and irregular or part-time work.
+The work schedule during certain weeks can be more than 40 hours as long as the average hours per week does not change in a period of 2 months or any other duration agreed to by the employer and employee.

 The Labor Code mentions two main methods for paying overtime:

 - Piece-rate, where the employees’ remuneration is based on performance as measured against a set standard, and

 - Time-based, where employees’ remuneration depends on the amount of additional time an employee engages in work.